 Be aware of these constraints when using this trigger:

-• Shared mailbox access: You can only monitor shared mailboxes to which you have been granted access.
+- Shared mailbox access: You can only monitor shared mailboxes to which you have been granted access.
 Personal mailboxes of other users cannot be monitored unless explicitly shared.
-This is a given, but I wanted to leave this nevertheless.
+For user-to-user shared mailboxes, the user running the Flow needs full access permissions.
+Having "Send As" or "Send on Behalf" permissions alone is not enough.

 This is all I can remember but if you know anything else please write me an email and let me know.